Unification of the Communist Party of Germany and Social Democratic Party of Germany: Consequences and follow-through

 It was not until October 1989 that a Social Democratic Party was again established in the German Democratic Republic.
 The SPD then participated in the country's first (and as matters turned out last) free election in March 1990, winning 21.9% of the overall vote.
 Later in the year, in October 1990, East Germany's SPD merged with the West German SPD, in a development which mirrored the reunification of Germany itself.

-The SPD in western Germany and the forced merger

-The view that in 1933 long-standing political divisions on the German left had opened a path for the Nazi takeover was not restricted to the Soviet occupation zone.
-During 1945 there was also discussion about the relationship between the SPD and the Communist Party in the western occupation zones.
-In some localities (for instance Hamburg, nearby Elmshorn, Munich, Brunswick and Wiesbaden) joint working groups between the two parties were set up to look at options for closer collaboration or merger.